Skulk2Fade/WebTaskTracker/README.md

 ## Usage

-Set the `SESSION_SECRET` environment variable to a random string and start the application with:
+You **must** set the `SESSION_SECRET` environment variable to a random string or the server will refuse to start.
+Start the application with:

 ```bash
 export SESSION_SECRET=your_secret_here